kubernetes/enhancements/keps/sig-architecture/3935-oldest-node-newest-control-plane/README.md

 ## Summary

-This KEP proposes testing and expanding the supported skew between node and control plane components by one version from n-2 to n-3, so that node components for the **oldest** supported minor version work with control plane components for the **newest** supported minor version.
+This KEP proposes testing and expanding the supported skew between core node and control plane components by one version from n-2 to n-3, so that node components (kubelet and kube-proxy) for the **oldest** supported minor version work with control plane components (kube-apiserver, kube-scheduler, kube-controller-manager, cloud-controller-manager) for the **newest** supported minor version.

 ## Motivation